Abd Allah al-Mahdi Billah: Maliki hostility

-Kairouan, dominated by the Maliki Sunni jurists, was from the beginning hostile to the new regime and its practices.
+During the 9th century, Kairouan had become one of the greatest centres of Islamic jurisprudence.
+Its Sunni jurists adopted a critical stance against the Aghlabid emirs, and ambitious chief qadis played an important, and at times autonomous, political role.
+Dominated by the conservative Maliki school since the mid-9th century, the city's jurists were from the beginning a major source of opposition to the new Fatimid regime and its practices.

 Abu Abdallah and his brother had held disputations with the jurists, trying to win them over to backing the Fatimids' claims of the primacy of Ali and his progeny or the tenets of Isma'ili doctrine, but in vain.
 During the campaign of Abu Abdallah to Sijilmasa, the people of Kairouan apparently hoped that he would never return.
 In October/November, two prominent jurists were publicly executed and their corpses drawn through the city as a warning.
 The letters sent by Abu Abdallah, first from Sijilmasa, and then from Ikjan, about the success of his mission and the imminent arrival of "the Imam, our lord and master, the Mahdi, and his son" were read publicly in Kairouan and sent to all cities of the realm, to discourage opposition.
-Al-Mahdi also tried to reconvile the Malikis, at least at first, but also did not hesitate to impose Isma'ili ritual practices against their vehement objection; leading to constant tensions between the citizens of Kairouan and the Fatimid governors of the city, who were responsible for their implementation.
+Al-Mahdi also tried to reconcile the Malikis, at least at first, but also did not hesitate to impose Isma'ili ritual practices against their vehement objection; leading to constant tensions between the citizens of Kairouan and the Fatimid governors of the city, who were responsible for their implementation.